Iran: Who are the 6 men running for president? – DW – 06/10/2024

 Iran's Interior Ministry has released the final list of candidates for the presidential election scheduled for June 28.
 The Guardian Council — the powerful, constitutionally mandated body made up out of six clerics and six jurists — has vetted six men to run after scrutinizing both their professional qualifications and their ideological devotion to the Islamic Republic.

-Nearly all of the candidates to replace Ebrahim Raisi, who lost his life in a helicopter crash on May 19, are considered hard-liners.
+Nearly all of the candidates to replace Ebrahim Raisi, who died in a helicopter crash on May 19, are considered hard-liners.

 Who are the candidates?